James Tunnicliffe: Wycombe Wanderers

 On 22 June 2011, it was confirmed that Tunnicliffe had signed for recently promoted League One side Wycombe Wanderers.
 Tunnicliffe's debut came in the 1–1 draw with Scunthorpe United at the start of the 2011–12 season.
 He scored Wycombe's only goal of the game from a corner taken by Scott Donnelly.
 On 9 February 2012, he joined League Two side Crewe Alexandra on a one-month loan deal.

 He was released by Wycombe in May 2012.

 Stockport County

 On 28 June 2012, Tunnicliffe rejoined his former club in the Conference National on a two-year contract, having rejected offers from Football League sides.

 Stalybridge Celtic

-On the 14 November 2013, Tunnicliffe joined Stalybridge Celtic on loan.
+On 14 November 2013, Tunnicliffe joined Stalybridge Celtic on loan.
 He scored one goal in eleven appearances for the club before he returned to Stockport.
 At the end of February he left Stockport after his contract was cancelled by mutual agreement.

-Retirement

-Tunnicliffe is said to have retired from the game.